0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 ridenum.py
 ```

 Note how I placed the `nc` command with the `IP` argument.
 Why do I need two `;`?
-If I don't add another `;` to terminate, it looks like `ridenum.py` trys creating a list of users enumerated during RID cycling, which kills the reverse shell immediately.
+If I don't add another `;` to terminate, it looks like `ridenum.py` tries creating a list of users enumerated during RID cycling, which kills the reverse shell immediately.
 So placing the second `;` after the `nc` command will keep the reverse shell alive until you exit it.

 Command/Shell injection via a Python script is really that simple.
 The fix to this is also pretty simple.
 Get rid of the `shell=True` or explicitly use `shell=False`.
 In addition breaking down the `command` variable down into a list of strings would fix the issue also as this wouldn't treat each subsquent string as an argument to the string in the first indice.